 Kevin Rabas - The author of several collections of stellar poetry, Kevin is the current Poet Laureate of Kansas and Chair of English, Modern Languages, and Journalism at Emporia State University.
 He's one of my most influential mentors and a great friend.
 He also writes regularly for Jazz Ambassador Magazine, and is one hell of a jazz drummer.

 William Sheldon - The author of three poetry collections including Rain Comes Riding, my father continues to influence my own writing.
-He's published poetry in Prairie Schooner and other venues, plays bass guitar in the band The Excuses, and collects paleolithic artifacts throughout the country.
+He's published poetry in Prairie Schooner and other venues, plays bass guitar in the band The Excuses, and collects paleolithic artifacts throughout the United States.
 Dad also teaches English at Hutchinson Community College.

 Tracy Million Simmons - The publisher of Meadowlark Books, Tracy is also the author of the novel Tiger Hunting.
 She's a strong advocate for the arts in the Midwest, and she runs the Emporia, Kansas Farmer's Market.

 Kim Stafford - An accomplished poet, critic, and essayist, Kim directs the Northwest Writing Institute at Lewis & Clark College.
-He is also the son of William Stafford, Consultant in Poetry to the Library of Congress.
+He is also the son of the late William Stafford, Consultant in Poetry to the Library of Congress.
 Kim is a good friend and has helped shape my own writing focus and style.